gelliravi/django-starter-box/README.md

    We don't see the need for this unless your static files are more than 10 MB?

+4. Custom processing filters.
+For e.g., add a watermark to images?

 Optional settings
 -----------------
 The following `djcdn` specific settings are used by `DefaultStorage`, `StaticStorage`